 by Linda Lacour Hobar

-Fourth, and last, there are those of us who were only taught world history as a subject to fulfill a high school credit.
-As a matter of fact, if you attended a public school, then you taught history only through the eyes of man alone, and it required to graduate.
+Fourth, and last, there are those of us who were only taught world history as a secular subject to fulfill a high school credit.
+As a matter of fact, if you attended a public school, then you were taught history only through the eyes of man alone, and itwas required to graduate.
 Those are two ingredients sure to spoil any good subject!

 Used by permission: Originally published at http://www.themysteryofhistory.com/unleashing-world-history/

-In its 13th year of circulation, has been well received by all ages!
+In its 13th year of circulation, The Mystery of History has been well received by all ages!
 While fact-filled and thought provoking, Linda’s writing style is warm and personable.
-The “Chronological, Christian, Complete” program is user-friendly and includes a wide variety of activities for multiple ages; timeline work; mapping exercises; memory games; literature lists; audio books; and much more to fully engage students of all learning styles. has been awarded “Best Homeschool History Resource” in 2012; Cathy Duffy’s “100 Top Picks”; Mary Pride’s “Practical Homeschooling Reader Award”; and The Old Schoolhouse “Excellence Award.”
+The “Chronological, Christian, Complete” program is user-friendly and includes a wide variety of activities for multiple ages; timeline work; mapping exercises; memory games; literature lists; audio books; and much more to fully engage students of all learning styles.
+The Mystery of History has been awarded “Best Homeschool History Resource” in 2012; Cathy Duffy’s “100 Top Picks”; Mary Pride’s “Practical Homeschooling Reader Award”; and The Old Schoolhouse “Excellence Award.”

 Write a comment